Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 I'm Bradley Olson

-Was student at first Academy in Cambridge
+Was student at first Academy

-Currently on Parachains Core Team at Parity
+Currently on Parachains Core Team

 Will present 3 lectures providing a window into Polkadot core, a slice of where we're at and where we're headed.